wso2/choreo-samples/gsheet-row-to-zoom-to-email/readme.md

 3. Generate access token and refresh token for your Zoom app following the authorization code flow.
 Follow the detailed steps given [here](https://marketplace.zoom.us/docs/guides/auth/oauth)
     - Please note that to set live stream details meeting host need to have a Pro license.
 5. Copy the credentials obtained from above steps 2 and 3 and copy them in Config.toml
-    - Please note that once you stop the deployment of the template you need to provide new refresh token for the next run.
+    - Please note that once you stop the deployment of the sample you need to provide new refresh token for the next run.

 ## Configurations